 Our disclosure and analysis in this Annual Report on Form 10-K (the "Form 10-K") and the documents that are incorporated by reference herein contain "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933, as amended (the "Securities Act"), and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act").
 We intend such forward-looking statements to be covered by the safe harbor provisions for forward-looking statements contained in the Private Securities Litigation Reform Act of 1995 and include this statement for purposes of complying with these safe harbor provisions.
 Forward-looking statements relate to expectations, beliefs, projections, future plans, and strategies, anticipated events, or trends concerning matters that are not historical facts.
-These forward-looking statements (including funds from operations, core funds from operations, and adjusted funds from operations (each a non-GAAP financial measure and each as defined herein)), our strategic plans and objectives, cost management, occupancy and leasing rates and trends, liquidity and ability to refinance our indebtedness as it matures, anticipated capital expenditures (and access to capital) required to complete projects, amounts of anticipated cash distributions to our stockholders in the future, the impact of public health issues, such as the ongoing global pandemic of novel strains of the coronavirus ("COVID-19"), social or political unrest and safety concerns, and other matters.
-Words such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth, "plan," "intend," "expect," "should," "would," "if," "seek," "possible," "potential," "likely" and variations of these words and similar expressions are intended to identify forward-looking statements, and other factors, some of which are beyond our control, that are difficult to predict and could cause actual results to differ materially from those expressed, implied or forecasted by such forward-looking stat
+These forward-looking statements include information about possible or assumed future events, including, among other things, discussion and analysis of our business, financial condition, results of operations (including funds from operations, core funds from operations, and adjusted funds from operations (each a non-GAAP financial measure and each as defined herein)), our strategic plans and objectives, cost management, occupancy and leasing rates and trends, liquidity and ability to refinance our indebtedness as it matures, anticipated capital expenditures (and access to capital) required to complete projects, amounts of anticipated cash distributions to our stockholders in the future, the impact of public health emergencies, such as COVID-19, social or political unrest and safety concerns, and other matters.
+Words such as "may," "might," "believe," "will," "provided," "anticipate," "future," "could," "growth," "plan," "intend," "expect," "should," "would," "if," "seek," "possible," "potential," "likely" and variations of these words and similar expressions are intended to identify forward-looking statements, and other factors, some of which are beyond our control, that are difficult to predict and could

-- our business strategy; - developments related to the COVID-19 pandemic, including the time it will take for vaccines to be broadly distributed in the United States and the rest of the world and the effectiveness of such vaccines in slowing or stopping the spread of COVID-19 and mitigating the economic effects of the pandemic; - our ability to implement our business plan, including our ability to continue to expand both geographically and by crop type; - pending and future transactions; - our projected operating results; - our ability to obtain future financing arrangements on favorable terms; - estimates relating to our future distributions; - · estimates regarding potential rental rate increases and occupancy rates; - · our understanding of our competition and our ability to compete effectively; - market and industry trends; - estimates of future operating expenses, including payments to our Adviser and Administrator (each as defined herein) under the terms of our 2020 Advisory Agreement and our Administration Agreement (each as defined herein), respectively; - our compliance with tax laws, including our ability to maintain our qualification as a real estate investment trust ("REIT") for federal income tax purposes; - the impact of technology on our operations and business, including the risk of cyberattacks, cyberliability, or potential liability for breaches of our privacy or - information security systems; - projected capital expenditures; - our ability to redeem the Series D Term Preferred Stock (as defined herein); and

-• use of proceeds and availability of our lines of credit, long-term borrowings, current and future stock offerings, and other future capital resources, if any.
+- our business strategy; - effects of public health emergencies and pandemics on our business, results of operations, liquidity, and financial condition; - our ability to implement our business plan, including our ability to continue to expand both geographically and by crop type; - pending and future transactions; - our projected operating results; - · our ability to obtain future financing arrangements on favorable terms, including changes in interest rates; - estimates relating to our future distributions; - estimates regarding potential rental rate increases and occupancy rates; - our understanding of our competition and our ability to compete effectively; - market and industry trends; - estimates of future operating expenses, including payments to our Adviser and Administrator (each as defined herein) under the terms of our Current Advisory Agreement and our Administration Agreement (each as defined herein), respectively; - our compliance with tax laws, including our ability to maintain our qualification as a real estate investment trust ("REIT") for federal income tax purposes; - the impact of technology on our operations and business, including the risk of cyberattacks, cyberliability, or potential liability for breaches of our privacy or information security systems; - projected cash requirements, including capital expenditures; - our ability to redeem the Series B Preferred Stock, the Series C Preferred Stock, the Series D Term Preferred Stock, and the Series E Preferred Stock (each as defined herein); and - use of proceeds and availability of our lines of credit, long-term borrowings, current and future stock offerings, and other future capital resources, if any.